Judicial Law Clerk Program

 Work Schedules.
 Judicial law clerks are eligible for various flexible work schedules, including a “Compressed Work Schedule” that allows employees to work eight 9-hour weekdays and one 8-hour weekday per 2-week pay period, with flexible start and end times, and receive one weekday off per pay period.

 Benefits.
-To learn more about health benefits, vacation and sick leave, life insurance, retirement plans, and other NRC benefits, please see the NRC Employee Benefits page.
+To learn more about health benefits, vacation and sick leave, life insurance, retirement plans, and other NRC benefits, please see the Working at NRC – Pay & Benefits page.
 ASLBP law clerks may also be eligible for relocation expense reimbursement on a case-by-case basis.

 Work/Life Benefits.
 Judicial law clerks can also take advantage of the many other benefits of working at the NRC, including an on-site fitness center, health center, and child development center, and public transportation subsidies.
 For more information, please see the NRC Quality of Life page.